I've Moved to Portugal

 Please note: This transcript is auto-generated, so there may be spelling and grammar mistakes.

 Hey.
 Hey.
 Michelle here with the Magic podcast.
-I am popping in with a five minute update on what's been happening.
+I am popping in with a five-minute update on what's been happening.
 I think it's been like two or three months since my last episode that I recorded in Miami about something about ideas being the master of your ideas.
 And now it is March, and we are no longer in Miami.
 We've moved to Porto, Portugal, and lots have happened.
 Lots has happened.

 And I think that's why I haven't made a new episode, because I was thinking of, okay, I got to give the big update.
 We moved to a whole new country.
 Here's everything that's going on, and here's what it's like.
 And I just realized that that kind of felt like a lot to talk about.
 And things are so busy that I didn't have it in my mind to be like, okay, when am I going to sit down and talk about everything?
 And I realized I could just sit down and talk for five minutes about something which feels a lot more doable and just real.
 So right now, I am literally in my bed.
 My four year old is about to fall asleep on my knee, and I just wanted to let you know that we are in Porto, Portugal.
 We are absolutely loving it.